 - Farm work.
 Kids ages 12 and 13 are legally allowed to work in any agricultural occupation with parental permission, and kids of any age are allowed to work on family farms.

-Keep in mind that states have the right to impose stricter guidelines than the federal regulations, which means you should check the rules where you live prior to pursuing any particular opportunity.
+Keep in mind that states have the right to impose stricter rules than the federal regulations, which means you should check the laws where you live.

 Because of these laws, some of the jobs and businesses on this list require parental permission or hands-on parental involvement.
 For example, while a child can’t technically have their own Etsy account from which to sell crafts or artwork (because the minimum age to open one is 18), they can sell under a parent’s account.